arc360alt/ArcGPT/README.md

-# ArcGPT
-An easy to use AI bot made in penguin mod using all of the modern and new GPT versions
+# ArcGPT, An easy to use AI bot made in penguin mod using all of the modern and new GPT versions